10 May 5 Ways to Cultivate a Strong Quality of Life for Retirement

 Saving consistently is a major component of retirement savings but getting the best rate for your savings is also a key.
 And you don’t just want that for your retirement savings like the TSP or 401 (k).
 You also want to get the highest possible savings rate for your short-term savings or your emergency fund.
-As your savings balance increases, using accounts such as a money market accounts or USAA’s Performance First account can give you a higher rate on the money you’re putting aside.
+As your savings balance increases, using accounts such as a money market account can give you a higher rate on the money you’re putting aside.

 3. Avoiding Withdrawals

 Do not break into your own piggy bank.
 Life happens, it’s a given.
-Opportunities and problems are going to come up and both will require money.
+Opportunities and problems will come up, and both will require money.
 The key is to not dip into your retirement money and instead save separately for opportunities and problems.
-That way you’ll have the money for them without breaking into your retirement savings.
+That way, you’ll have the money for them without breaking into your retirement savings.